thanhduy1911/fullstack-library-app/backend/spring-boot-library/README.md

 # 📚 Library App - Backend

 A simple library management backend built using **Spring Boot 3.3.10**, migrated from version 2.7.
-Designed to support typical library features such as managing books, authors, borrowers, and lending records.
+Designed to support typical library features such as managing books, authors, borrowers, and paying fees with payment method.

 ## 🚀 Tech Stack